đź“•

 The Data Process in Companies

 To help make data more understandable, experts have defined a process.
+Here is the data processing workflow: from data collection to analysis.

 1. The first stage of data is discovery.
 In other words, understanding the context.
 This often starts with an internal problem.
 For example: "We don’t know the type of customer who books trips to Hungary on our website."
 Teams then work to discover and define the problem.